skycoin/User-Manuals/Restoring Backup with an Existing Seed.md

 # Restoring Backup with an Existing Seed

-If you have bought a brand new Skywallet and wish to restore the backup of another Skywallet then you can utilize the "Restore Backup" feature during the initialization of your Skywallet.
+If you have bought a brand new Skywallet and wish to restore the backup of another Skywallet, then you can utilize the "Restore Backup" feature during the initialization of your Skywallet.

-In order to restore your coins, you only need Seed of the other Skywallet.
+To restore your coins, you only need Seed of the other Skywallet.

 ***A Seed is a combination of 12 or 24 words which serves as the key to access your Skywallet.***

-**NOTE - You can use the Seed of a Skywallet on another Skywallet but it is not recommended to use the same Seed for a Desktop Wallet, as this could comprise the security of your Skywallet.**
+**NOTE - You can use the Seed of a Skywallet on another Skywallet, but it is not recommended to use the same Seed for a Desktop Wallet, as this could comprise the security of your Skywallet.**

 To begin the restoration process follow these steps: